Surgery Residency | Jersey Shore University Medical Center

 - Provide a basic framework of didactic education in all aspects of general surgery.

 - Provide an atmosphere that encourages life-long self-directed learning and scholarly activity.
+We follow the SCORE curriculum for our education schedule which is run by faculty and senior residents.

 - Provide an atmosphere that stresses holistic aspects of the art and science of medicine.